plucena3/coti-erc20-typescript/README.md

 - **Cursor.AI**: For AI-assisted smart contract development available [here](https://cursor.com/downloads)

-> 🔐 **Important**: Save your AES key securely - you'll need it for all confidential operations throughout this tutorial.
+> 🔐 **Important**: Save your Private Key and AES key securely - you'll need it for all confidential operations throughout this tutorial.

 ## Initial Project Setup